Which? – Audio Branding

 The campaign would be centred around a simple and powerful message ‘Get Answers’ encouraging people to get the answers they need for all of life’s questions…

-As part of this refresh, Brave Spark approached A-MNEMONIC to create a sonic logo that could be used across all their touchpoints.
+As part of this refresh, Brave Spark approached A-MNEMONIC to create a sonic logo as part of a new sonic branding identity that could be used across all their touchpoints.
 A sonic logo that suggests a lightbulb moment.

 Something with a sense of optimism.
 That lightbulb Eureka feeling.
 It had to nail the campaign tone and be instantly recognisable as Which?